-The MEd LLL allows you to become an expert in one or more of the following areas:
+Through coursework with our Curriculum & Instruction faculty, become an expert in one or more of the following areas:

 - Language and literacy instruction (including ESL, critical digital literacies) in elementary classrooms, secondary classrooms, and alternative settings such as out-of-school contexts and adult education contexts

 - Language and literacy research and its impact on practice and policy

 - Strategies for school, district, and curricular leaders to support language and literacy teaching and learning

 Students can also take advantage of College of Education centers, clinics, and other resources such as the Make Good Lab (a digital and hands-on makerspace inside the College), the UIC Center for Literacy, and the UIC Reading Clinic.

 Program graduates work on positions that build crucial reading and writing skills from early childhood education through adult education, and also serve as educational leaders.